I often get asked why acrylic paint dries so fast on the palette—and why it seems to last longer on mine.

 So, while it might seem counterintuitive, using a bit more paint can end up saving you time, effort, and, ultimately, paint.

-Acrylics dry very quickly.
+Acrylics dry very quickly on.
 The drying process consists of various stages, but generally, the paint is sufficiently dry after 10-15 minutes, making wet-on-wet techniques no longer feasible.

 Please note: the actual drying time is much longer; a regular layer of acrylic paint will only be completely dry inside and out after one to two weeks.
 This is particularly important to remember if you plan to varnish your painting after it’s finished.